saltsthlm/protips/passingFunctions.md

-## Callbacks part I - functions as parameters
+# Callbacks part I - functions as parameters

+This blog post can also be [viewed as a screencast](https://youtu.be/rhD6_jdZkK8), if you rather hear it than read it.

+## Introduction

 One pattern that is used in many places in our code is the concepts of callbacks.
 They are quite tricky to wrap your head around but once you've untangled them they become second nature.

 In this little post I wanted to explain a language construct that I've seen led to some confusions: passing functions as parameters.

 ## Functions as parameters

 JavaScript has a really amazing feature in that you can pass functions as parameters.
 Like this:

 ```javascript
 const hiSayer = function () {